 Here are three things I recommend investing in for your freelance writing business:

 - A course – free information can only take you so far.
 To save time and help you dive deeper, taking a course can help.
-Here’s the one I took and recommend: 30 Days or Less to Freelance Writing Success
+Here’s the one I took and recommend: 30 Days or Less to Freelance Writing Success (which is now part of Gina Horkey’s Fully Booked VA system.
+You’ll get so much value out of it!)

 - A freelance writing website.
 You don’t need one to get started, but having a place to host your Hire Me page and portfolio can help greatly.
 I use and recommend FastComet for web hosting!